 Vancouver is richly baubled with shimmering holiday displays that won't cost you a penny.
 Start with Burrard Street’s eye-popping St. Paul’s Hospital Lights of Hope, but keep in mind that donations towards the work of their Foundation are greatly appreciated.

 Then stroll north on Burrard to Canada Place.
-At 6pm on both December 2 and December 3, they’re hosting a festive light display with 300 synchronized drones hovering over the waterfront.
-Until January 2, the building’s ground-level exterior will also be adorned with decorated trees and illuminations.
-Also back this year, are the beloved Woodward’s Christmas windows––antique Yuletide store displays from the 1960s.
+From December 1 to January 2, the building’s ground-level exterior will be adorned with decorated trees and illuminations.
+Also back this year are the beloved Woodward’s Christmas windows––antique Yuletide store displays from the 1960s.

 Speaking of foliage, don't miss downtown’s Fleurs de Villes NÖEL.
-Back for its fourth year and running from December 9 to 18, this floral art trail includes dozens of brilliantly creative flower-studded sculptures and installations––look out for a Snow Queen, flying reindeer and much more this time around.
+Back for its fifth year and running from December 8 to 17, this floral art trail includes dozens of brilliantly creative flower-studded sculptures and installations––previous years have included a Snow Queen, flying reindeer and much more.

-And while the city’s Christmas Parade has sadly been postponed again, several beloved cost-free festive happenings are returning this year.
-Don’t miss the Hyatt Regency’s Gingerbread Lane, complete with lots of brilliant gingerbread constructions, and be sure to the Christmas Wish Breakfast at the Pan Pacific on December 14.
+And while the city’s Christmas Parade has sadly been cancelled again in 2023 (will it ever return?), several beloved cost-free festive happenings are back this year.
+Don’t miss the Hyatt Regency’s Gingerbread Lane, complete with lots of brilliant gingerbread constructions, and be sure to visit the Christmas Wish Breakfast at the Pan Pacific on December 13.
 Bring an unwrapped new toy or two for the Lower Mainland Christmas Bureau’s toy drive and enjoy a festive reverie of breakfast, live music and much more.

 Ice skating, markets and more

-Robson Square Ice Rink is also returning, and you can hit the ice (hopefully not literally) for free with your own skates or rent them for $5.
-Time your visit between December 13 and 24 for live evening entertainment.
-There is also free skating at Kerrisdale Arena on December 18––plus free carriage rides and live music around the nearby shops on Saturdays throughout December.
+Robson Square Ice Rink is also returning in early December, and you can hit the ice (hopefully not literally) for free with your own skates or rent them for a few dollars.
+There is also free skating at Kerrisdale Arena on December 17––plus free carriage rides and live music around the nearby shops on select Saturdays in December.

-Over in Richmond, shoreline Steveston is hosting a December-long roster of free or low-cost holiday happenings with its Winter in the Village program.
+Over in Richmond, shoreline Steveston Village is hosting a roster of free or low-cost holiday happenings with its Winter in the Village program, which runs from November 23 to the end of December.
 Look out for decorated storefronts as well as boats at Fisherman’s Wharf.
-You’ll also find alfresco carol performances, horse-drawn carriage rides and a vintage Winter Tram pavilion, complete with cool Lego models and more.
+You’ll also find alfresco carol performances and the vintage Steveston Tram exhibit fully decorated for the season (we're also looking forward to checking out the cool Lego models on display here).